-Specific translation files contain specific localization for their related images.
+Specific translation files hold specific localization for their related images.
 Specific translation files are not in the root directory of the translation path.
 Specific translation files are inside directories which describe the type of translation they are doing.
-In Figure 2, the splash-small.sed files are examples of specific translation files.

 4.2.3 Translation Path